e-clearing-net/OCHP/OCHP-direct.md

 ### Control a selected charge point in an operator's backend

-When a EVSE was selected it can be controlled in the limits of the charging process by the provider.
+When an EVSE was selected and a session successfully established, the EVSE can be controlled in the limits of the charging process by the provider.

  * MDM sends the ControlEvse.req PDU.
  * CMS responds with a ControlEvse.conf PDU.

-**Note:** The control method _ControlEvse.req_ can be called one to multiple times during a charging session.
-It's parameters define weather the provider requests a start or end of the charging session or if they want to change it (in terms of it's parameters).
+**Note:** The control method _ControlEvse.req_ can be called multiple times (at least once) during a charging session.
+Its parameters define whether the provider requests a start or end of the charging session or if they want to change it (in terms of it's parameters).
 The operator shall handle all three operations and respond to it's capabilities to actually execute the request accordingly.

 ### Release a selected charge point in an operator's backend